GHGA-Training/gcb_ngs_harmonisation_workshop/README.md

 ### 3. How to build and use **Docker** containers:

+- Containers are configurable virtualization technology that allows the packaging and distribution of pipelines  in a self-contained and platform-independent manner.
+By this way, installed software using package managers can be packed into an image with its corresponding dependencies.
+An image can be considered as  a file (or set of files) that contains the application with the code and all its dependencies, libraries, etc. You can copy images around, upload them into registries, download them, and re-use them.
+Commonly used software for containerization in bioinformatics includes Docker, Singularity and podman.

 - Using software containers is crucial to make our pipelines portable.
-Therefore, we will be only using them through this workshop.
-We will be constructing our own bcftools container as an example.
+In this workshop, we will be using docker and singularity in order to dive in better, we will be constructing our own bcftools container as an example.

 - Download and install Docker [here]([url](https://docs.docker.com/get-docker/))